OkilSaber/oss-projet/README.md

 ```
 ./script/start.sh
 ```
-To build an executable run this commande:
+To build an executable run this command:
 ```
 ./script/build.sh
 ```